 How to travel to and from Ireland without flying

 Ireland has plenty of ferry services to and from Scotland, Wales and England... and indeed France, many of which link in with bus and rail services.
-I am Irish, based in London, and so I have tried and tested many of them.
+Our team has tried and tested many of them.
 There are also excellent bus and rail services within Ireland, described below.
 If you have experiences of any of these journeys and would like to send feedback, please use the 'add new comment' facility below.
+Best wishes, The Greentraveller Team

 Ferry to Ireland